ge9/Villager-Trading-Plus/README.md

 </center><br>

-This mod helps you access containers (Chests, Shulker Boxes, Barrels, etc.) that are marked with a Sign or Item Frame.
-Right-clicking a sign or item frame that's attached to a container will open the container instead.
+This mod allows for trading with Villagers with just one click.
+It's great for quickly trading entire double chests of crops to farmers, or Paper to librarians.

-ClickThrough Plus works clientside, and does not need to be installed on the server.
+Villager Trading Plus works clientside, and does not need to be installed on the server.

-You can still rotate items in item frames by sneaking and clicking them.
+You can trade normally by sneaking.

 ## Installation